Inguinal Hernia Specialist near Detroit, MI

 Diagnosing an Inguinal Hernia

-Since this issue is fairly easy to spot, the doctor will typically only need to perform a physical exam.
+Since this issue is fairly easy to spot, the hernia specialist will typically only need to perform a physical exam.
 During this exam, the patient may be asked to stand and cough in order to enlarge the hernia.
 In rare cases where the hernia can’t be found with a physical examination, an imaging test may be necessary.

 Inguinal Hernia Treatment in Royal Oak, MI